liferay/liferay-docs/discover/portal/articles/03-collaboration/02-collaborating/02-creating-forums-with-message-boards.markdown

 Message Boards uses a rich-text editor.
 It supports bold, italicized, underlined, and crossed-out text, links, images, colors, lists, tables, alignments, quotation blocks, code blocks, different fonts and font sizes, and more.
+The editor has keyboard shortcuts Ctrl+b for bold, Ctrl+i for italics, and Ctrl+u for underline.
+You can [mention](/discover/portal/-/knowledge_base/7-0/creating-forums-with-message-boards#mentioning-other-users) another other user by entering the "@" character followed by the user's user name.
 There are even a bunch of smiley faces that you can use.

 After entering the message's *Subject*, enter your message *Body*.
 Below the Body are sections that let you attach files (e.g., images) to your message,